scottzach1/Project-Beans/project_requirement/project-requirement.md

 ##### Open Source Software
 The client has clearly specified that the final result of the project is intended to contribute to the existing body of knowledge for rocket enthusiasts.
 The best way to ensure that this requirement is met is by making sure that the software produced by the project is open source and can be freely accessed by anyone.
 The open source nature of our software introduces some constraints, one of which is that the software produced during the project **cannot use non-open source 3rd party libraries**.
 This limits the number of libraries that can be utilized for the development of the software.
 Furthermore, the 3rd party libraries that are used must not have any transitive dependencies with other libraries that are not open source.

 _**TODO:**_ Maybe talk about the fact that we have to use a programming language that better caters for the open-source nature of our software?
 Eg is C better suited to fulfill the open source attribute of our software compared to rust?
-If so, then a software design constraint is that we have to use C..
+If so, then a software design constraint is that we have to use C.

 ### 3.7 Nonfunctional system attributes
 #### 3.7.1 Hardware Non-Functional System Attributes
 _**TODO:**_ Try to list approximately 10 hardware non-functional requirements, a few of which need to be written about in detail.
-- Accessiblity (Client made a point about this in a Q&A (see Q&A Session 04 20 2020 in wiki))?
+- Accessibility (Client made a point about this in a Q&A (see Q&A Session 04 20 2020 in the wiki))?
 - Drag?
 - Simulation to verify hardware before producing it physically (could save us a lot of time)?